fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 The *binary-literal* value is interpreted as a sequence of bit values and there must be as many binary digits in the literal as there are `bits`.
-The sequence of binary digits are treated as if they were an unsigned integer with the i'th digit corresponding to the `bits-i` bit position.
+The sequence of binary digits are treated as if they were an unsigned integer with the i-th digit corresponding to the `bits-i` bit position.

 ## The *binary-literal*